SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Customization/CornerRadius/README.md

 #Corner Radius Sample

-This sample demonstrate how to update corner radius of connector.
-Corner radius allows to create connectors with rounded corners.
+This sample demonstrates how to update the corner radius of the connector.
+The corner radius allows you to create connectors with rounded corners.
 The radius of the rounded corner is set with the CornerRadius property.

 Demo link: